plasma-group/plasma-chain-operator/README.md

 2) # On Rinkeby testnet, send your new Operator address ~0.5 ETH.
 You can use a faucet to get test ETH for free here: https://faucet.rinkeby.io/

-3) $ plasma-chain deploy # initalizes a new Plasma Chain.
+3) $ plasma-chain deploy # deploy a new Plasma Chain.
 Note you will be prompted for a unique Plasma Chain name & IP address.
 If you are running on your laptop, just set the IP to `0.0.0.0` as you probably don't want to reveal your IP to the public.
 However, if you are running in a data center and would